TakeoutTech/API/docs/readme.rst

 Get Started
 --------
-You and your client should contact Takeout Tech to obtain your API credentials.
+Contact Takeout Tech to obtain your API credentials, once your request is granted, you can obtain the following information from the TakeoutTech portal:

-- Obtaining the OAuth Token

-- Services
+* client_id and client_secret
+* username and password

 What's next and Tools
 ------------

-akeoutTech integration API contains a set of REST style endpoints, grouped into service areas.
+TakeoutTech integration API contains a set of REST style endpoints, grouped into service areas.

 Step 1: Obtaining the OAuth Token

-Step 2: Using the services
+Step 2: Services
+* Client
+* Menu
+* Order
+* POS

 POSTMAN
 - scripts